-The FAT family refers not to the epidemic of obesity in America (care for another Krispy Kreme?) but to a lineage of file systems that organize the major disk structures of the hard drive, including FAT12, FAT16, VFAT and FAT32.
+The FAT family refers not to the epidemic of obesity in America but to a lineage of file systems that organize the major disk structures of the hard drive, including FAT12, FAT16, VFAT and FAT32.
 FAT is short for File Allocation Table, referring to the table of contents that serves as a road map and card catalogue of every bit of data on the drive.
 The numbers refer to the number of bits used to label the clusters.
-Since more bits equals a longer address number and a longer address number equals the ability to store more clusters, using 2 bits allowed the cataloguing of 65,536 clusters versus the parsimonious 4,096 clusters (2) permitted by a twelve bit cluster number.
+Since more bits equals a longer address number and a longer address number equals the ability to store more clusters, using 2^{16} bits allowed the cataloguing of 65,536 clusters versus the parsimonious 4,096 clusters (2^{12}) permitted by a twelve bit cluster number.

 As with so many aspects of the personal computer, the file system has undergone an evolutionary process spurred by limitations that didn't seem much like limitations at the time each system was designed.
 For example, the MS-DOS/Windows 3.X file system, known simply as FAT (and also, over time, called FAT12 and FAT16) was originally designed to manage floppy disks (DOS was, after all, short for Disk Operating System).
 Its greatest virtue was simplicity, but a lack of security, reliability and support for larger hard discs proved its Achilles' heel.
-Not even the most prescient among us could have
+Not even the most prescient among us could have anticipated personal computer users would have access to inexpensive one terabyte hard drives.
+It was simply inconceivable as little as ten years ago.
+Accordingly, the DOS and Windows 3.X file systems used so limited a cluster numbering system that they were unable to create a disk partition (volume) larger than two gigabytes, and then only if large clusters were used, wasting a lot of disk space (something we will return to later).
+This limitation lasted right up through the first version of Windows 95!
+The need to address larger and larger hard drives was a prime mover driving the evolution of the FAT file system.